ChengWang2018/chengwang.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper about Driver Intension Prediction entitled with "FedPRM: Federated Personalized Mixture Representation for Driver Intention Prediction" is accepted by IEEE Transaction on Intelligent Vehicles.
+Our paper about Driver Intention Prediction entitled with "FedPRM: Federated Personalized Mixture Representation for Driver Intention Prediction" is accepted by IEEE Transaction on Intelligent Vehicles.